-Taking the images of a lifetime and putting them to music as a slideshow will bring back the memories even better than words.
-All the guests can watch the slide show as it plays over and over again, remembering the lives of their loved ones throughout the years.
-Them as little kids and as high school graduates.
-See them at their weddings, on their vacations, and at the kids birthday parties.
+Taking the images of a lifetime and putting them to music as a slideshow will bring back memories even better than words.
+All the guests can watch the slide show, bringing back memories of the life of their loved ones throughout the years.
+See them as little kids and as high school graduates.
+See them at their weddings, on their vacations, and at the kid’s birthday parties.
 All the memories come flooding back with the photos.
 The slide show can be put on a USB stick or DVD to play at a reception.

 Prices for Celebration of Life videos begin at $250.
 This price includes one location, be it the funeral home, the church or the graveside.
 Additional locations are $100 each.
 So if you would like the Rosery filmed on one evening and then the Mass and Graveside filmed the following day the total would be $450.
 All footage is edited and delivered on a USB stick for viewing on a computer or smart TV, or on a BluRay disk.